 Cllr Jory concluded: "We do not know what the future holds, and the impact of any further lockdowns.
 But for now, we can see how valued these centres are and we will do what we can to work with residents and Fusion over the coming months."

-Anthony Cawley, Director of Operations at Fusion said "We are delighted that our Meadowlands centre can now re-open as we know how important our facilities are to the local community.
+Anthony Cawley, Director of Operations at Fusion said "We are delighted that our Meadowlands centre can now re-open.
+We know how important our facilities are to the local community.
 Many leisure centres have not been eligible for government funding during the pandemic.
 We hope that industry-wide campaigns like #saveleisure raise awareness of the desperate need to keep our centres open and financially viable for the future of the nation's health and wellbeing."

 For further information from Fusion go to: www.fusion-lifestyle.com/centres/meadowlands-leisure-pool